 Fig. 1.
-Circuit and floorplans
+Circuit and floorplans.

-resulting chip power densities are 0.39 W/mm2, 0.97 W/mm2, 1.95 W/mm2, 2.92 W/mm2, and 3.89 W/mm2.
-In each case, the heatsink conductance parameters to the ambient are adjusted to model improved cooling solutions necessary to maintain an average active layer temperature below the temperature constraint.
+While the improvement in this case is small, the power density of the chip in the above example is only 0.19 W/mm2.
+The power density can be as high as 0.79 W/mm2 for 90 nm processors, 2.02 W/mm2 for 65 nm processors, and 7.24 W/mm2 for 45 nm processors [21].
+To obtain similar chip power densities, we repeated the previous experiment but increased each core power consumption by factors of 2, 5, 10, 15, and 20.
+The resulting chip power densities are 0.39 W/mm2, 0.97 W/mm2, 1.95 W/mm2, 2.92 W/mm2, and 3.89 W/mm2.
+In each case, the heatsink conductance to the ambient is adjusted to model the improved cooling solutions necessary to maintain an average active layer temperature of 90 °C.

 Although task assignments and schedules are the same as before, chip peak temperatures increase when the higher power density cores are used.
-Figure 2 shows the reductions in chip peak temperatures when the peak temperature is optimized instead of peak power or energy for the example in Figure 1(b) and different chip power densities mentioned above.
-The xaxis shows the chip power density (in terms of factors mentioned previously).
+Figure 2 shows the reductions in chip peak temperatures when the peak temperature is optimized instead of peak power or energy for the example in Figure 1(b) and the chip power densities mentioned above.
+The x-axis shows the chip power density.
 The y-axis shows the difference between the peak temperature obtained from energy or peak power minimization and that from peak temperature minimization.
-As can be seen from the plot, the advantages of minimizing the chip peak temperature directly increase with increasing chip power density, resulting in up to 20 °C reduction in peak temperature for this example.
+As can be seen from the plot, the advantages of minimizing the chip peak temperature increase with increasing chip power density, resulting in up to 20 °C reduction in peak temperature for this example.